Skip to content

 Elements version 3.8+

 EmailService is a first-class platform service for sending transactional email via SMTP.
-It is available to platform code through normal Guice injection and to plugin developers through the built-in email-element ELM.
+It is available to platform code through normal Guice injection and to plugin developers through the standard element injection mechanism.

 Interface #